rifflearning/edu-docker/docs/development-guide.md

 ## Working on the code

-### riff-server and signalmaster
+### riff-server

-These 2 projects use nodejs.
+This project uses nodejs.
 You must either have the correct version of nodejs installed locally or you may also use a container to run node commands such as `npm` to update and install packages.

-The Makefile has 3 targets to start an interactive commandline with the correct environment, `dev-server` (riff-server), `dev-sm` (signalmaster) and `dev-mm` (mattermost server and webapp).
+The Makefile has 2 targets to start an interactive commandline with the correct environment, `dev-server` (riff-server) and `dev-mm` (mattermost server, webapp and also the plugin components).

 ### mattermost-webapp and mattermost-server